 Under Part IV of the Environment Act 1995, West Somerset Council are required to regularly review and assess air quality in the area to assess the likelihood of an exceedance occurring from any of the prescribed air quality pollutants.
-If there is a risk of an exceedance, the Council must go to a more detailed assessment for that parameter.
-At present the reports conclude there is no need to go a more detailed assessment for any of these prescribed pollutants.
+If there is a risk of an exceedance, the Council must proceed to a more detailed assessment for that parameter.
+At present the annual status reports conclude there is no need to go a more detailed assessment for any of these prescribed pollutants.

-The reporting of air quality falls within the service delivery of Environmental Health, but it is of potential interest to other bodies associated with air quality management, and bodies whose actions may impact on air quality, such as those involved in planning, public health, consultants and transport officers.
+The reporting of air quality falls within the service delivery of Environmental Health, but it is also of potential interest to other bodies associated with air quality management, and bodies whose actions may impact on air quality, such as those involved in planning, public health, consultants and transport officers.

 To get up to date information on air quality in this area there is an App available to download and is compatible with IPhone or Android devices (Ubreathe